-These 6-ingredient Healthy Baked Apples come with a crunchy topping of maple glazed pecans and a hint of cinnamon.
-They are gluten free, low in fat and do not contain granulated sugar.
-They are by far one of the best autumnal desserts (along with another timeless classic - apple crumble).
+These healthy baked apples come with a crunchy topping of maple glazed pecans and a hint of cinnamon.
+They require only 6 ingredients and take minutes to put together.
+Perfect for breakfast or snack and by far one of the best autumnal desserts (along with another timeless classic - apple crumble).

 I made this healthy baked apple recipe quick and easy by cutting the apples in half and then stuffing with a generous amount of pecan nuts.
 This simple method shortens baking time and there is no need to baste the apples either.